AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a Function Compute sink connector.md

         |Task site Topic|The topic that is used to store consumer offsets.        -   Topic: the name of the topic.
 We recommend that you start the name with connect-offset.
         -   Partitions: the number of partitions in the topic.
 The value must be greater than 1.
         -   Storage Engine: the storage engine of the topic.
 Set the value to Local Storage.
         -   cleanup.policy: the log cleanup policy for the topic.
-The value must be compact.
+Set the value to compact.
 |connect-offset-kafka-fc-sink|
         |Task configuration Topic|The topic that is used to store task configurations.        -   Topic: the name of the topic.
 We recommend that you start the name with connect-config.
         -   Partitions: the number of partitions in the topic.
 Set the value to 1.